redox-os/website/content/faq.en.md

 ### Comparison with other microkernel projects

-The main difference is that Redox is a **complete Unix-like operating system** like Linux and BSD distributions with pre-configured system components, drivers ,and applications, thus you don't need to implement most system components, most/all drivers or need a high effort to port programs (most microkernel projects were hobbies created for learning, research and experimentation).
+The main difference is that Redox is a **complete Unix-like operating system** like Linux and BSD distributions with pre-configured system components, drivers ,and applications, thus you don't need to implement most system components, most/all drivers or need a high effort to port applications (most microkernel projects were hobbies created for research, experimentation, and learning).

 ## What is the purpose of Redox?

-The main goal of Redox is to be a general-purpose OS, while maintaining security, stability and correctness.
+The main goal of Redox is to be a general-purpose operating system, while maintaining security, stability and correctness.

-Redox aims to be an alternative to existing Unix systems (Linux/BSD), with the ability to run most Unix programs with only recompilation or minimal modifications.
+Redox aims to be an alternative to existing Unix systems (Linux/BSD), with the ability to run most Unix applications with only recompilation or minimal modifications.

 - [Our Goals](https://doc.redox-os.org/book/our-goals.html)